JellalYu/Comprehend-Translate-Chatbot-with-AWS-Lex/README.md

 ![2_5.png](/img/2_5.png)

 ### Set up Lex Chatbot
+It's very easy to set up a chatbot in the console of AWS, you just need to set the keywords and corresponding responses, but we'll use lambda functions as backend here.

 1. In AWS console, select Lex service.
 2. Click **create** to create a new bot.
 3. Click **Custom bot** and set following content: